What’s the Best Protein Powder Without Lactose for You?

 • Flavoured proteins may have their total carbohydrate content increased by ingredients that create the flavour and aroma of the protein, making it difficult to determine how much lactose the product contains.

 • For flavoured products we can therefore only reliably determine the 'maximum' lactose content.
-To illustrate the differences between flavours, consider Vilgain Grass‑Fed Whey Protein in unflavoured and chocolate variants.
+To illustrate the differences between flavours, consider our Grass‑Fed Whey Protein in unflavoured and chocolate variants.
 When in doubt, one can ask the manufacturer or reach for a protein with a guaranteed "lactose‑free" label.

 For unflavoured protein, we can more accurately determine the lactose content